Azure/iotedge/edge-modules/api-proxy-module/readme.md

 #### With the default proxy configuration

-To edit the default proxy configuration with pre-defined settings, you need to set values to these environment variables.
+To edit the default proxy configuration with pre-defined settings, you need to:

+1. Declare the environment variables, e.g. settings, that you want to edit in the `NGINX_CONFIG_ENV_VAR_LIST` environment variable.
+2. Set values to these environment variables.
 For instance, set the `NGINX_HAS_BLOB_MODULE` to true to upload blobs to the cloud through the API Proxy module.

 Note that environment variables can themselves be used to define the value of another environment variable (max 1 level of copy).
 This is makes the templating of the API proxy configuration easier.
 For instance: